openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Alternately, site operators may want to show different *versions* of MFEs to different users while keeping the rest of the app (header, navigation, other MFEs) unchanged.

-There are alternatives to runtime module loading and shared dependencies which are used in some situations.
+There are alternatives to :term:`runtime module loading` and :term:`shared dependencies` which are used in some situations.
 These are not *rejected* alternatives, and so we include them here to help illuminate how their limitations are motivation for adopting runtime module loading and shared dependencies.

 Shared Libraries (Alternative #1)
 ------------------------------------